HOME / BLOG

 PIH fades faster when inflammation stays low.
 Prioritize:

-Chemical peels and in-office treatments while on Accutane
+Chemical peels and in-office treatments during acne treatment

 You’ll still see advice online saying “no procedures for 6–12 months,” but newer reviews have questioned how strong the evidence is for universally banning all procedures.
 Always speak to your board-certified dermatologist about when is the perfect time to get in-office treatments.